 - We are asking the public and industry for their thoughts on end-of-trip facilities and proposed changes to the code and to tell us if there are any adjustments required to ensure the revised code is workable.

 Information on Draft Variation 357 End-Of-Trip-Facilities is also available on the EPSDD website here

 During the public consultation period between April and June 2017, five written representations were received.
 The engagement gave stakeholders the opportunity to provide feedback via the Your Say website, written correspondence, quick poll survey and face to face meetings.
 A wide range of stakeholders were consulted including key groups such as Australian Institute of Architects, Planning Institute of Australia, and Property Council of Australia.

 All the submissions welcomed and supported DV357 and provided comments.
 The majority of the feedback received included common themes such as justification on the proposed bike parking rates, clarification on definition of gross floor area regarding end-of-trip facilities (EOTF), and flexible location of EOTF for existing buildings.

 From the feedback provided by the community and industry, it shows that there are further adjustments required to ensure the revised code is workable.
 The ACT Government has continued to work with key stakeholders to address concerns.

 EPSDD has worked closely with interested industry and community stakeholders aiming to refine and further improve the code.

-The Draft Variation is being amended in response to the community and industry public submissions received and will be made available for public comment again later in 2019.
+The Draft Variation is being amended in response to the community and industry public submissions received.
+EPSDD anticipates a revised Draft Variation 357 will be made available for public comment in early 2021.